-Projection is a property of surviving under entailment-cancelling operators: α projects from under β just in case α escapes being in the scope of β despite being syntactically embedded under β .
+Projection is a property of surviving under entailment-cancelling operators: $\alpha$ projects from under $\beta$ just in case $\alpha$ escapes being in the scope of $\beta$ despite being syntactically embedded under $\beta$ .
 The property is exemplified in (185) below by the Family of sentences test (Chierchia and McConnell-Ginet 2000) applied to presuppositions.

-- (185) a.
+(185) a.
 Plain sentence

-- Humpty Dumpty fell again.
+Humpty Dumpty fell again.

-- ---> Humpty Dumpty fell at least once before.

-- b.
-Negation
+b.
+NEGATION

-- Humpty Dumpty did not fall again.
+Humpty Dumpty did not fall again.

-- → Humpty Dumpty fell at least once before.

-- c.
-Question
+c.
+QUESTION

-- Did Humpty Dumpty fall again?
+Did Humpty Dumpty fall again?

-- → Humpty Dumpty fell at least once before.

-- d.
+d.
 Conditional antecedent

-If Humpty Dumpty fell again, Alice has to go home. → Humpty Dumpty fell at least once before.
+If Humpty Dumpty fell again, Alice has to go home.

-The Family of sentences distinguishes presuppositions from other inferences of a sentence such as entailments and conversational implicatures by looking at environments known as presupposition holes (Karttunen 1973): negation (185b), questions (185c), and conditional antecedents (185d).63 An inference is a presupposition if it survives in all these environments.
+The Family of sentences distinguishes presuppositions from other inferences of a sentence such as entailments and conversational implicatures by looking at environments known as presupposition holes (Karttunen 1973): negation (185b), questions (185c), and conditional antecedents (185d).
+An inference is a presupposition if it survives in all these environments.